nandkishor986/nandkishor986/README.md

 > I'm continuously building and documenting hands-on DevOps projects.
 More projects will be added as they evolve.

-### 🐚 Shell Scripting Practice
+### 🐚 Shell Scripting and Python Practice

-A personal learning repository focused on improving Linux and shell scripting skills through practical automation exercises.
+A personal learning repository focused on improving Linux, Python and Shell Scripting skills through practical automation exercises.

 **Focus:** Bash • Shell Scripting • Linux • Automation • Git